 Cady enters high school with the mindset of it being something she can handle with no problems.
-However, she immediately experiences culture shock and realizes that high school, or as she calls it “Girl World,” is completely different than growing up in the jungle.
-And apparently, the new surroundings that Cady Heron has inhabited has no vacancy for mean girls, hence the title of the movie.
+However, she immediately experiences culture shock and realizes that high school, or as she calls it, “Girl World,” is entirely different than growing up in the jungle.
+And apparently, the new surroundings that Cady Heron has inhabited have no vacancy for mean girls, hence the movie’s title.

 Cady does become friends with Janis and Damian on her second day of school, two students who claim to be “The greatest people you will ever meet.”
-Later on come lunch time that day, Cady has an encounter with a jock, where the mean girls a.k.a The Plastics intervene and invite Cady to have lunch with them.
+Later on, come lunchtime that day, Cady encounters a jock, where the mean girls, a.k.a The Plastics, intervene and invite Cady to have lunch with them.

 Cady joins the Plastics eventually.
-The original plan was to get information on Regina, Gretchen, and Karen and pretend to be friends with them in order to get intel on them and expose them for the mean girls they really are.
-Cady sees them as really nice and has no idea just how mean they are; however that all changes when Cady falls for Regina’s ex-boyfriend, Aaron Samuels.
-Regina learns about Cady’s crush on her ex and she gets humiliated by Regina at the Halloween party when she begins making out with him in front of her.
+The original plan was to get information on Regina, Gretchen, and Karen and pretend to be friends to get intel and expose them to the mean girls they really are.
+Cady sees them as really nice and has no idea how mean they are; however, all changes when Cady falls for Regina’s ex-boyfriend, Aaron Samuels.
+Regina learns about Cady’s crush on her ex, and she gets humiliated at the Halloween party when she begins making out with him in front of her.

 From that point on throughout the movie, Cady goes to great lengths to ruin Regina George’s life with help from Janis and Damian.
-They do so in hilarious ways like giving her some foot cream that Cady says is face wash, cutting holes in her shirt where her breasts would be, and also giving her Kalteen bars to make her gain weight.
-Eventually, Cady becomes a mean girl herself to where she is completely different from the girl she was at the beginning of the movie.
+They do so in hilarious ways, like giving her some foot cream that Cady says is a face wash, cutting holes in her shirt where her breasts would be, and giving her Kalteen bars to make her gain weight.
+Eventually, Cady becomes a mean girl herself compared to the girl she was at the beginning of the movie.

-After a chain of events in the movie-Cady convincing Aaron to break-up with Regina, a huge cat fight throughout North Shore High School leading to an “attitude makeover” in the auditorium, Cady being accused of pushing Regina into getting run over by a school bus, and Cady also facing punishment to join the mathletes-all the issues that seem to be the forefronts of “Girl World,” soon dissolve to where it becomes a peaceful place to be who you truly are.
+A series of events occur once Cady has changed, such as convincing Aaron to break up with Regina and a massive catfight throughout North Shore High School, leading to an “attitude makeover” in the auditorium because of the Burn Book the Plastics showed Cady earlier in the film.
+Students also accuse Cady of pushing Regina in front of a moving school bus, and Cady also faces punishment to join the mathletes.
+All the issues that seem to be the forefronts of “Girl World” soon dissolve to where it becomes a peaceful place to be who you are on the inside.

 Mean Girls Trailer